Skollwarynz/LCSAJdump_add_BOF/README.md

 ---

 <div align="center">
-Made by <b>Chris1sflaggin</b> as a research project for Automated Gadget Discovery.
+Made by <b>Chris1sflaggin</b> as a research project for Bachelor's Thesis.
 </div>